taytwkim/tinytorrent/README.md

 - **Index Protocol (`/p2pfs/index/1.0.0`)**: Stream-based request protocol allowing peers to manually verify what files a target peer is serving.

 It uses libp2p's **Kademlia DHT** for content routing.
-Each file is identified by a CID derived from its raw bytes.
+Each file is identified by a CID derived from its content (raw bytes).

 Nodes periodically scan their local export directory and register themselves as providers for any newly discovered CIDs, letting other peers locate content on demand.

 ## Getting Started